Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 ## How can I stop others from tracking my account with Zoe?

 > There is a banlist that you can put yourself on.
 This allows you (an account owner) to delete your account from other servers and make it impossible for others to add.
 More info for the command: [/banaccount](/en/commands/other/banAccount).

+>To do this, you must verify that you are the owner of the account.
+To do so you need to have access to it in the game client.
+>{.is-warning}

 <br>